Getting Involved

 One example of a Campaign for Jobs Action is through acts of service in the community.

 On December 14th, 2017, over 15 Sheet Metal Workers’ Local 104 members came together to help out the small community known as Camp Bartlett outside of Ojai following the devastating fires in Ventura and Santa Barbara Counties.
 The infrastructure was in critical condition, with half of the homes in the community lost due to the fire.
-Our members volunteered their time making temporary repairs to allow residents to access their water tanks, cleared tons of wood and debris, and were able to play a positive impact in one of the many communities that were severely impacted.
+Our members volunteered their time making temporary repairs to allow residents to access their water tanks, cleared tons of wood and debris, and were able to have a positive impact in one of the many communities that were severely impacted.

 Securing Future Work